Cliff Birks: Port Vale

 Birks played for Stoke St. Peters and Stoke City, before joining Port Vale in November 1929.
-He made his debut on 27 December 1932, in a 2–1 win over Charlton Athletic at The Old Recreation Ground, and made 21 Second Division appearances and one FA Cup appearance in the 1932–33 season.
+He made his debut on 27 December 1932, in a 2–1 win over Charlton Athletic at the Old Recreation Ground, and made 21 Second Division appearances and one FA Cup appearance in the 1932–33 season.
 He featured 11 times in the 1933–34 and 1934–35 campaigns, scoring four goals in the last five games of the 1934–35 season.
 He scored three goals in 15 league games in the 1935–36 season, finding himself on the score-sheet against Tottenham Hotspur at White Hart Lane, but was released in May 1936.

 Later career

-He joined Torquay United of the Third Division South, but was kept out of the side due to the form of Fred Beedall and George Daniels in the 1936–37 campaign; Birks made his "Gulls" debut at Plainmoor on 16 January 1937, scoring in the 4–1 defeat to Southend United.
-However, this was to be his only appearance for Torquay and he left to join Halifax Town for the following season.
+He joined Torquay United of the Third Division South.
+He was kept out of the side due to the form of Fred Beedall and George Daniels in the 1936–37 campaign; Birks made his "Gulls" debut at Plainmoor on 16 January 1937, scoring in the 4–1 defeat to Southend United.
+However, this was to be his only appearance for Torquay, and he left to join Halifax Town for the following season.
 He played just three Third Division North games for Halifax before leaving both The Shay and the English Football League.
 During the war he guested for Leicester City.